hyperledger/fabric/examples/dchackfest/samples/e2e/README.rst

 Install
 ^^^^^^^

-Now we will install the chaincode source on the peer's filesystem.
+Now we will install the chaincode source onto the peer's filesystem.
 The syntax is as follows:

 .. code:: bash